 Call for Papers

-We are expecting texts, in either English or French of 7.000 to 10.000 words by 31 March 2017.
+We are expecting texts, in either English or French of 7.000 to 10.000 words by 1st of February, 2018.
 High quality images supporting the argument are a plus in the selection process.

 Please e-mail your submissions and any inquiries (e.g. editorial guidelines) to firstname.lastname@example.org.

 Assistant editor: Anca-Maria Pănoiu

 This thematic issue is conceived in the framework of the project Museums and Controversial Collections.
 Politics and Policies of Heritage-Making in Post-colonial and Post-socialist Contexts (2015-2017, New Europe College) and in collaboration with Museums meet Museums international seminar.